exakat/php-dictionary/dictionary/wrapper.ini.rst

 A wrapper may be two things:

-+ a PHP wrapper, a built-in tool to process various URL-style protocols
++ PHP wrapper, a built-in tool to process various URL-style protocols
-+ a design pattern, also known as adaptor.
++ Design pattern, also known as adaptor.

 .. code-block:: php